xinyuan-wei-xw/xinyuan-wei-xw.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Ph.D. student at the Institute for Insight (IFI) & Center for Digital Innovation (CDIN), at Georgia State University.
+I am currently a Ph.D. student in Business Administration (Digital Innovation Concentration), at the Institute for Insight (IFI) & Center for Digital Innovation (CDIN), at Georgia State University.
 My current research interests mainly focus on artificial intelligence, innovation, and online community.

 Before joining the Ph.D. program, I received my master's degrees in Actuarial Science and Quantitative Risk Analysis & Management at Georgia State University.